spajus/ruby-gamedev-book/04_what_are_we_building.md

 Going with Top Down view will give us a chance to create our game world as open for exploration as possible, while having simple graphics and movement mechanics.
 Sounds like the best choice for us.

-Since you are probably as bad in drawing things as I am, you could still wonder how we are going to get our graphics.
+If you are as bad at drawing things as I am, you could still wonder how we are going to get our graphics.
 Thankfully, there is this [opengameart.org](http://opengameart.org).
 It's like GitHub of game media, we will surely find something there.
 It also contains audio samples and tracks.